 When my partner and I first started dating, we spoke to each other all day, every day.
 Sometimes he would even make me elaborate images using emojis when the conversation started to taper off.
 Nonstop conversation eventually gave way to intermittent texting, and while there’s no right answer for how often you should talk to your boyfriend, girlfriend, or partner, I definitely worried we weren’t talking as frequently as other couples.
 Communication is the foundation of pretty much any strong relationship, after all — but unfortunately, talking to your boo too often can be unhealthy.

-According to Dr. Gary Brown, a prominent couples' therapist in Los Angeles, there’s really no hard and fast rule about how often you should communicate.
-“Every couple is unique and so there really is no hard and fast rule about how often you should talk with your partner throughout the day,” he says.
+According to Dr. Gary Brown, a prominent couples' therapist in Los Angeles, your daily texting pattern really depends on what works for you and your partner.
+“Every couple is unique, and so there really is no hard-and-fast rule about how often you should talk with your partner throughout the day,” he says.

 In general, Brown says it’s more about what you talk about than how often you’re talking.
 “I think that the quantity of time you spend with your partner is less important than the quality of your conversations,” he says.

-Oh, and if you get a chance, Brown recommends swapping out your texts for a good old-fashioned phone call.
+Oh, and if you get a chance, Brown recommends swapping out your texts for a good old-fashioned phone call sometimes.
 “I recommend that couples make actually talking a priority, rather than texting,” he says.
-“Certainly, you can do both but actually talking — even if just for a little bit — can make a big difference.
+“Certainly you can do both, but actually talking — even if just for a little bit — can make a big difference.
 No amount of texting can replace hearing your loved one's voice.”
 Yes to that.